JabRef/jabref/README.md

 `JabRef.app` in the `buildant/lib` directory along with the executable jar.

 ### Releasing on Windows

 Run `gradlew antTargets.release`

 All binaries (including OSX) and the installer are generated in the directory `buildant/lib`.

+## License

+JabRef is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+See the enclosed text files 'gpl3.txt' for full details.

+JabRef also uses libraries distributed by other parties; see the About box for details.